International relations (1814–1919): Bosnian Crisis of 1908–1909

 The Bosnian Crisis of 1908–1909 began on 8 October 1908, when Vienna announced the annexation of Bosnia and Herzegovina.
-These territories were nominally owned by the Ottoman Empire but had been awarded in custody to Austria-Hungary in the Congress of Berlin in 1878.
+These territories were nominally part of the Ottoman Empire but had been awarded in custody to Austria-Hungary in the Congress of Berlin in 1878.
 This unilateral action—timed to coincide with Bulgaria's declaration of independence (5 October) from the Ottoman Empire—sparked protestations from all the Great Powers and especially Serbia and Montenegro.
 In April 1909 the Treaty of Berlin was amended to reflect the fait accompli and bring the crisis to an end.
 The crisis permanently damaged relations between Austria-Hungary on one hand and Serbia, Italy and Russia on the other.
 At the time it appeared to be a total diplomatic victory for Vienna, but Russia became determined not to back down again and hastened its military build-up.
-Austrian–Serbian relations became permanently stressed.
+Austro-Hungarian–Serbian relations became permanently stressed.
 It aroused intense anger among Serbian nationalists that led to the assassination of Franz Ferdinand in 1914.